-Admission to the clinical is contingent upon completion and approval of health records.
+Admission to a clinical Practicum site is contingent upon completion and approval of health records.
 Students will work with the Program Counselor regarding the health requirements process.
-Once the health requirements are complete, the College health nurse either approves the student's checklist or contacts the student and works with them until all items are completed.
+Once the health requirements are complete, the Practicum Instructor approves the student's checklist or contacts the student and works with them until all items are completed.